rforge/catlearn/branches/sustain-branch/README.md

 - [x] Make st
     - [x] ```solved``` ~~What about stimuli's dimensions?
 Should it be specified in st for supervised learning? how does it work for unsupervised learning?~~
 - [x] Create training matrix from nosof94train in catlearn
+- [x] Create training matrix from billman and knutson 1996
+- [x] Create st for each tr

 ## Input Parameters